hackjutsu/personal-blog/source/_posts/Observer Pattern.md

 ---

 In some cases, we need an one-to-many relationship between objects.
-If one object is modified, its depenedent objects are to be notified automatically.
+If one object is modified, its dependent objects are to be notified automatically.

 <!--more-->